The Technology

 Specialized domains: belief, knowledge, obligation, permission, and value

-Optional domain-specific extensions that can be loaded independently: epistemic logic (belief, probability), normative logic (obligation, permission), abilities, choice theory, and spatial reasoning.
+Optional domain-specific extensions that can be loaded independently.
+The operators shown here are illustrative examples; many more extensions are possible depending on the application.
+Includes epistemic logic (belief, probability), normative logic (obligation, permission), abilities, choice theory, and spatial reasoning.

 Operators